The Grating Key to Eternal Bliss

 He let his worn-out body keel over onto the cold mattress and placed his hands behind his head before looking up at the ceiling with its flaking paint.
 A pang of sorrow darted across his eyes.
 It belonged to the same swarm of tribulations that had already been gnawing at him for quite some time.
 In order to ascertain the source of his distress, he decided to travel with his mind back to when he was just a child.

 He had woken up early that morning.
 From the moment he stood up, he had felt an evil omen wring his heart.
 However, at that time, he had chosen to ignore it.
 Instead, he had gone out into the street; he had been intent on playing with his friends.
 Yet his feet seemed to be on a strike, unwilling to carry out his commands.
 He watched the other kids for a while as they ran and laughed.
-Afterward, he decided to head for the river, which had been talking to him in his dreams lately.
-He ...Read more
+Afterward, he decided to head for the river, which had been talking to him in his dreams ...Read more

 Choose your own adventure